praxis-of-nines/khafra-search/README.md

 - Testing and helpers to maintain a real time sphinx index

 - Mix tasks to generate configuration with sensible defaults (possibly directly from postgres/mysql table data?)

+- Monitoring tools and optional UI

+- Heartbeat and monitoring logic